vranki/ExtPlane/README.md

 This is required to build across all platforms.

 ### Platform-Dependent Code ###

 When writing code which uses new features currently not implemented, always make sure to first try to use Qt cross-platform classes and libraries.
 When using platform dependent code, make sure to `#ifdef` the sections of code which will only work on a specific platform.
 You can use standard Qt defines, or additional defines such as `TERMIOS_AVAIALABLE` to help with this.

+### Creating new data sources to support simulators ###

+Look at class DataSource.
+You'll need to subclass it and implement any virtual functions missing.
+The functions are documented in the source.
+You'll need to do a conversion between X-Plane dataref and the simulator's own value presentations.
+Usually they area easy to do but complex stuff such as navigation may be impossible to do with common API.

+When you have an implementation of a DataSource, add it to ExtPlaneTransformer class implementation.
+Then it should be available in the GUI.

+To create a custom GUI for the source, create a QML file named datasources/DataSource[sourcename].qml.
+This is not mandatory.

+See the existing datasources for examples.
+Thanks for contributing and make a github pull request when you're ready.

 ## Contact / Feedback ##